WEEE-Open/peracotta/README.md

 When you're done, exit the virtualenv with `deactivate` or simply close the terminal you were using.

+For developers, if requirements change:
+- install the correct version of the requirements (e.g. a new library or a new version of an already installed library)
+- with the virtual environment activated, run `pip freeze > requirements.txt`

 ## generate_files.sh

 This will create some txt files with data related to the computer, that will be parsed by launching